-To deliver on this plan, GARDP was created in 2016 by the WHO and the Drugs for Neglected Disease initiative (DNDi).
-Like the WHO, GARDP drives a global response to antimicrobial resistance.
-Like DNDi, GARDP engages in public and private sector partnerships to research and develop new drugs that fit public health needs.
+To deliver on this plan, GARDP was created in 2016 by WHO and the Drugs for Neglected Disease initiative (DNDi).
+Like WHO, GARDP drives a global response to antimicrobial resistance.
+Like DNDi, GARDP engages in public and private sector partnerships to research and develop new drugs for public health needs.

 Following an initial incubation period in DNDi, GARDP was legally established in 2018 as a Swiss foundation (GARDP Foundation).
 Three years later, in 2021, the Swiss government granted GARDP legal privileges and immunities to facilitate GARDP’s collaboration with others working in the field of public health and in recognition of GARDP’s major role in the fight against antibiotic resistance.

-Today, GARDP is a not-for-profit organization with over 50 staff.
-They are part of the GARDP global network, including GARDP North America Inc., representation in Australia, DNDi-GARDP Southern Africa NPC, the Drugs for Neglected Diseases initiative, and associated DNDi regional offices in India, Japan, South America, Southeast Asia and Kenya.
+Today, GARDP is a not-for-profit organization with close to 100 staff.
+They are part of the GARDP global network, including GARDP North America Inc., representation in Australia, DNDi GARDP Southern Africa Plc, the Drugs for Neglected Diseases initiative, and associated DNDi regional offices in India, Japan, South America, Southeast Asia and Kenya.